 The District of Columbia Fire and EMS Department is proud to report our recent progress in the area of Emergency Medical Services (EMS) reform.
-The Department has improved outcomes in the areas of unit availability, response times, vehicle maintenance and repair, training of our providers, and ultimately patient care.
+The Department has improved outcomes in the areas of unit availability, vehicle maintenance and repair, training of our providers, and ultimately patient care.
 As shown in the following information and graphics, the Department continues to make substantial progress on our goal to create better quality service for our residents and customers.

 PATIENT OUTCOME IMPROVEMENTS

 In FY 2020, the Department adopted te National EMS Quality Alliance patient care metrics aas out EMS patient care Key Performance Indicators.
 You can read about our performance under these and other measures here.

 NEW LIFE SAVING TECHNOLOGIES DRIVE FURTHER IMPROVEMENTS IN PATIENT OUTCOMES

 Since 2015, we have trained over 87,000 citizens in Hands Only Cardiopulmonary Resuscitation (CPR) through the Hands on Hearts initiative.
 For more information on our Hands on Hearts CPR program, click here.
 The Department is also working with the Department of General Services (DGS) to place Automated External Defibrillators (AEDs) in every school in the District of Columbia.